30 and 31 October 2026

 Furthermore you can check out and buy the best easy readers and teacher materials at The CI Bookshop.

-The final programme will be published as soon as possible, as well as the list of presenters, but we can promise you that both days will be great.
+The final programme can be found here, together with the workshop descriptions as well as the list of presenters; we can promise you that both days will be great.

 Details: